 Postgraduate Research

-Postgraduate Research degrees within the College of Medical and Dental Sciences (MDS) are vital to making a meaningful contribution to world-leading developments, expansions and improvements to medical research.
+Postgraduate Research degrees within the College of Medicine and Health (CMH) are vital to making a meaningful contribution to world-leading developments, expansions and improvements to medical research.

 From the PhD, the most advanced research degree, to the MSc by Research, or the combined taught and research MRes, our courses enable aspiring researchers of any level to develop and apply their knowledge towards the preparation of a piece of research which makes a unique contribution in their field of study.

-Studying with the College of Medical and Dental Sciences
+Studying with the College of Medicine and Health

-As one of our Postgraduate Research students within MDS, you will be part of a research community which includes around 600 research students from all over the world.
+As one of our Postgraduate Research students within CMH, you will be part of a research community which includes around 600 research students from all over the world.
 Each research student is hosted within one of our eight research Institutes.
-Further information on each of our Institutes can be found on the College of Medical and Dental Sciences website
+Further information on each of our Institutes can be found on the College of Medicine and Health website

 Programme structure